english language skills

 • Identify your English level proficiency: You might already know some English or you may be still trying to learn the basics.
 Either way, it’s always a good idea to take a free level test and find out where your skills are.

 • You need a basic understanding of grammar: Memorizing grammar rules isn’t a good or fun way to learn English, but having a basic idea of sentence structure is important.
-Once the foundation (base) is built, everything else becomes easier.
+Once the foundation is built, everything else becomes easier.

 Speaking fluently is one of the most useful skills, and if you’re a beginner or just shy, it may seem like an impossible task.
 But it’s not impossible!
 And with some practice, anyone can become a good speaker.